rhrimon/better-takeHomeTest/bugs.md

 1. `test_message_more_than_140_chars`
    * The purpose of this test is to send a POST request including a message that is over 140 characters.
 The expected result is a 400 error; however a 200 is returned, likely because there is currently no validation on the /posts POST method
 2. `test_post_400`
    * The purpose of this test is to send an invalid post request to verify that the proper error code is returned.
-The expected result is a 400 error; however a 200 is returned, likely because there is currently no validation on the /posts POST method.
+The expected result is a 400 error; however a 200 is returned, likely because there is currently no validation on the /posts POST method

 # CLOSING THOUGHTS
-- would be helpful if i would receive some responses back
+  Overall the exercise was enjoyable to complete.
+Any difficulties I ran into (Watchman dependency errors, failing tests) were easily traced and remedied.
+It would be helpful if I would receive some kind of response back when an invalid POST request is sent.